 There are other concerns when moving between different countries, of course.
-If you’re travelling intentionally, you’ll need to know the differences between voltages and connectors used around the world.
+If you’re traveling internationally, you’ll need to know the differences between voltages and connectors used around the world.

 The HP Chromebook 11 uses an ARM chip, just as smartphones do.
 This makes it the first laptop to use a standard Micro USB connector for charging — typical laptops require more power and can’t be charged this way.
 This laptop was recently pulled from sale after reports that its charger was overheating and causing damage.
 An HP spokesperson advised that “customers who have purchased an HP Chromebook 11 should not use the original charger provided with the product.
 In the interim they may continue using their HP Chromebook 11 with any other Underwriters Laboratories-listed micro-USB charger—for example one provided with a tablet or smartphone.”